A stakeholder is any individual, a group of people or an organization that can affect or be affected positively or negatively by the project.

-A proper plan stakeholder management with a complete list of stakeholders will definitely a must-have document for engaging all project stakeholder.
-Stakeholders actually share business and values with each other even if you are dealing employees as stakeholders or the shareholders you must go for a win-win strategy.
+A proper plan stakeholder management with a complete list of stakeholders will definitely a must-have document for engaging all project stakeholders.
+Stakeholders actually share business and values with each other even if you are dealing with employees as stakeholders or the shareholders you must go for a win-win strategy.
 Stakeholder engagement strategy should be simple as everyone involved must have buy-in.
 Always make sure to understand the types of stakeholders you are dealing with as soon as possible.

 One Small Request: